dpellerin/tron-react/README.md

 ## Why I Built This

-The very first actual program I wrote was a lightcycle game on the Commodore Vic-20 back in 1982.
-There were no graphic routines so we had to map the keyboard characters to whatever icons we needed.
-It was fun drawing a lightcycle in an 8x8 bitmap.
+The very first actual program I wrote was a lightcycle game on the Commodore VIC-20 back in 1982.
+There were no graphics routines, so we had to re-map keyboard characters to whatever sprites we needed.
+It was fun drawing a lightcycle in an 8×8 bitmap.
 The game grid was literally a grid of characters.
-I can't remember but a quick search says 22 x 23 characters.
-So the game was extremely low res but it ran and two people could play!
+I can’t remember the exact size, but a quick search says 22×23 characters.
+The game was extremely low-res, but it ran, and two people could play.

-So today we find ourselves in an incredible moment in technology with the advancements in AI.
-I'm blown away by it even after all these years and so I wanted recreate that original sense of wonder and do something more than just forms and data.
-So I set out to build my very first program once again.
+Today, we find ourselves in an incredible moment in technology history with the advancements in AI, so I wanted to recreate that original sense of wonder and do something more than just forms and data.
+I set out to build my very first program once again.

-I gotta say, it came out so much nicer than the first one, and I (well, AI with my guidance) wrote it in just a few hours.
+I’ve got to say, it came out way better than I expected, and it was completed in just a few hours.
 What a world we live in.
-It was a fun experiment and every bit as fun as writing the first one.
-So mission accomplished.
+It was a fun experiment and every bit as enjoyable as writing the first one.
+Mission accomplished.

-## Challenges & Lessons

-I've built a handful of apps already with AI, but mostly scripts and standard forms based apps for business.
-This was the first time i've written a game since that first foray into programming 40 years ago, so i've learned a few things:

-### AI is not taking your job (yet)

-People are still needed to solve problems.
-People still need to interpret the need and find the right solution that fits.
-One solution does not fit all and AI can't determine on its own what we need from it.
-It's not even that great at asking the right questions yet.

-Also, it's still time consuming.
-Even though it's an incredible booster of producivity, making a program that is polished and complete still takes time.
-No executive or business leader is going spend their time iterating over a product until it's polished.
-They are going to hire somebody who's detailed enough to sit with the AI and decide all the little details.
-Will that person write code?
-Not very much of it.
-But that brings up my next point...

-### Domain experts are still needed

-Everything about writing this app was fun and really easy, until I got to the logic behind the computer controlled player.
-Game logic is an area I know nothing about.
-Well, it turns out AI is not all that knowlegable about it either.
-The game was rediculously easy to beat.
-I gave Claude, Gemini and Codex all a shot at it and the result was miserable.
-And because I had no knowledge on the subject, I couldn't ask the write questions.
-I'm still not happy with the AI player, but it works and is "good enough".
-But I really believe we're always going to need smart people to come up with new and novel ways to do things.

-All in all it was a fun experiment!
-Hope you dig it.

 ## Development